 The pessimistic option will choose the largest of two standard deviations for each piece of atomic data.
-The full command would look something like atom he-like error generation pessimistic 5 where the number is the seed for the random number generator.
+The full command would look something like where the number is the seed for the random number generator.
 Without the pessimistic keyword the default optimistic values are used.